 An exceptional sentence is a sentence the court may impose outside the standard sentence range for an offense if it finds there are substantial and compelling reasons for doing so.
 In the adult system, the exceptional sentence may mean less time—or even on time—in custody for young people whose immaturity at the time of the crime caused them to do something they would not do later.

 Defense attorneys can use several different strategies to demonstrate the appropriateness of an exceptional sentence to the sentencing court in a particular client’s case:

 - Perhaps the youth was impulsive and did not take adequate time to evaluate how his or her conduct might affect another person – did the client have time or the capacity to do so?

 - Did the youth act in response to provocation?
 Sometimes adolescents are not able to assess threats or risks as well as adults can.

 - Maybe the crime was facilitated by another young person – adolescents are particularly susceptible to peer pressure and may be persuaded by peers to do things they otherwise would not.

 - It could also be that the crime which occurred is unlikely to occur again because the young client will grow out of the immaturity that contributed to their actions and be rehabilitated.

 The Marshall Defense Firm regularly represents young people facing prosecution.
 We always look first for a complete defense.
 But when guilt is undeniable, our firm is dedicated to advocating vigorously for fair sentences, sentences that will not unduly hamper a young offender’s ability to lead a mature and productive life after serving the sentence.
-If your adolescent needs experienced legal representation, please give us a call at 206.826.1400.
+If your adolescent needs experienced legal representation, please contact us at 206.202.1633 or firstname.lastname@example.org.
 We’d be happy to discuss the case.